 In 2013, she began working in the Mobile World Capital Foundation within the Mobile Health program as mHealth manager.
 Ms. Vallespín developed the strategic and operational plan for the mHealth Competence Center, she coordinated several initiatives around the deployment of the mHealth Plan in Catalonia as well as international projects around the areas of digital identity, standards and interoperability in mHealth.

-Since May 2016, she continues working at Mobile World Capital as d-LAB program director under the Digital Transformation area.
+Since May 2016, she worked at Mobile World Capital as d-LAB program director under the Digital Transformation area.
 D-LAB is focused on launching large societal challenges with a global scope that can be answered through innovative digital technologies.